run-ai/docs/docs/admin/runai-setup/try-azure.md

 export RUNAI_SECRET=<secret>
 ```
 * Create the machine.

+## Use Run:ai

-* Go to `https://<tenant-name>.run.ai`.
+Go to `https://<tenant-name>.run.ai`.
 Use credentials provided by Run:ai support.

-After ~10 minutes you should have a full working Run:ai cluster
+After ~10 minutes you should have a full working Run:ai cluster.